raygun101/MarkupKit/README.md

 These methods may also be called by application code to translate MarkupKit-encoded color and font values to `UIColor` and `UIFont` instances, respectively.

+See _LMViewBuilder.h_ for more information.

 ## LMTableView and LMTableViewCell
-The `LMTableView` and `LMTableViewCell` classes allow the structure and content of a table view to be defined in markup, rather than in code via a data source and delegate. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically-defined collection of table view sections.
+The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of a table view's content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically-defined collection of table view sections.
 It is configured to use self-sizing cells by default. `LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for custom cell content.
 It automatically applies constraints to its content to enable self-sizing behavior.

-MarkupKit provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup as well.
-These are discussed in more detail below.
+MarkupKit also provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup.
+These are discussed in more detail in a later section.

 ### LMTableView
-`LMTableView` supports the definition of statically-defined table content in markup.
-It inherits the following factory methods defined by the markup extensions to the `UITableView` class:
+The `LMTableView` class supports the definition of statically-defined table content.
+It inherits the following factory methods from `UITableView`, which are used to create new table view instances in markup:

     + (LMTableView *)plainTableView;
     + (LMTableView *)groupedTableView;

-These methods support the declaration of styled table view instances in markup and are discussed in more detail later.

 For example, the following markup declares a plain table view containing three rows labeled "Row 1", "Row 2", and "Row 3".
 All of the rows appear in a single section, which is created by default: